Canon M5 vs Olympus E-M5 II

 |Olympus E-M5« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Olympus E-M5|

 Both the M5 and the E-M5 II are recent models that are part of the current product line-up.
 The E-M5 II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon M5 and the Olympus E-M5 II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.